Bruckyy/PythonRAT/README.md

 The download command will put downloaded files into the `incoming` directory that it will create.

+Commands are base64 encoded over the network between the server and the agents.
+It will avoid some issues with special characters.

 ### Misc

 ### Files structure